RIEMS/land/README.md

 This README file describes how to build and run the NoahMP land surface model.

+Model developers can also find information about the development workflow and technical documents.

 ## Build

 Normally you can build the model in three steps: 1) run `configure`, 2) check and modify `makefile.in` if necessary, and 3) `make`.
 A successful build will produce an execuable named `run/noahmp.exe`.